yungbyun/col2022/README.md

 The new energy industry colloquium broadens the academic and research activities of participating graduate students and provides opportunities for mutual exchange between the graduate students and overseas experts.
 Through this, we realize the internationalization of our graduate school.

 ## Organizing Committee
-* Yung-Cheol Byun, Jeju National University, Korea
+* Yung-Cheol Byun, Dept. of Computer Engineering, Jeju National University, Korea
-* Kyung-Youn Kim, Jeju National University, Korea
+* Kyung-Youn Kim, Dept. of Electronic Engineering, Jeju National University, Korea
-* Ho-Chan Kim, Jeju National University, Korea
+* Ho-Chan Kim, Dept. of Electrical Engineering, Jeju National University, Korea
-* Young-Joon Choi, Jeju National University, Korea
+* Young-Jun Choi, Dept. of Electrical Engineering, Jeju National University, Korea

 ## Talks
 ### 1. Title